ceciliazhang12/resource-reservation-system/README.md

 2. main.py lists all requests handlers and functions to implement this system.

 3. All html files are in folder `/templates`

-A few things need to be mentioned here:
-1. Since Google App Engine store datetime object even for an column of TimeProperty, it's tricky to compare the start time of a resource with the start time of a reservation.
-There should be a better way to do this, but this app takes the time part of resource datetime and compare it with user input.